Keep your students engaged and learning!

 No matter what food or drink you prepare for your milestone party, your students will have a great time!
 Celebrate student success with any of these food ideas that are proven hits:

 5. Taped to the Wall

 At Goochland Middle School in Goochland County, Virginia, students worked hard all year on their reading to be able to tape up their school leaders to the wall.
 Their literacy skills aren’t the only thing that stuck!

-Keeping your students engaged and motivated isn’t all fun and games—it requires time, effort, and creativity.
-Hopefully some of these ideas make your job a little easier and help you make an impact on your students’ lives.
+Increasing your students' engagement and motivation isn’t all fun and games—it requires time, effort, and creativity.
+Hopefully, some of these ideas make your job a little easier and help you make an impact on your students’ lives.
 Tell us on Twitter @carnegielearn how it goes and share your original, brilliant ideas, too!